ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/labs/EPM-labs.md

 2. Select the ellipsis (...) next to the identity or resource.
 ![Excluding tags screenshot](images/EPM-exclude-tags.png)
 3. Select Tags
 4. Select the 'ck_exclude_from_pci' tag to exclude the entity from affecting the Permissions Creep Index score for that authorization system.
+You can leave the Value empty.
 5. Select the 'ck_exclude_from_reports' tag to exclude the entity from being reported as a risk in generated reports.
+You can leave the Value empty.
 6. Select Save

 ## Procedure: Review publicly accessible resources